MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Problem**

-"Secrets" means entities that establish identity and provide access to resources, or that are used to protect important or sensitive data by signing or encrypting the data.
+"Secrets" means entities that establish identity and provide access to resources, or that are used to sign or encrypt sensitive data.
 Examples include passwords, storage keys, connection strings, and private keys.
 It's tempting to keep secrets in the software product so they can be readily obtained when needed by the software.
 However, these hardcoded secrets can lead to severe or catastrophic security incidents as they're easily discovered and can be used to compromise your service and data.

 **Prevention**

 Secrets hardcoded in source code (as plain text or encrypted blob) are a security vulnerability.
 Here are general guidelines on how to avoid secrets in the source code:

-- Use a pre-checkin tool to scan and catch potential hardcoded secrets in code prior submitting to source control.
+- Use a precheckin tool to scan and catch potential hardcoded secrets in code prior submitting to source control.
 - Don't put clear text credentials in source code or configuration files.
 - Don't store clear text credentials in SharePoint, OneNote, file shares, and so on.
 Or share them via email, IM, and so on.
 - Don't encrypt a secret with an easily discoverable decryption key.
 For example, don't store a PFX file along with a file that contains its password.
 - Don't encrypt a secret with a weak decryption.
 For example, don't encrypt a PFX file with a weak or common password.
 - Avoid putting encrypted credentials in source code.
 Instead, use placeholders in your source, and let your deployment system replace them with secrets from approved stores.
 - Apply the same principles to secrets in environments such as testing, staging, and so on, as you do in production deployments.
-Adversaries often target non-production systems as they're less well managed, then use them to pivot into production.
+Adversaries often target nonproduction systems as they're less well managed, then use them to pivot into production.
 - Don't share secrets between deployments (for example, testing, staging, production).

 While not directly related to hardcoded secrets, also remember securing secrets for your test, development, and production: